-- Ocassionally some bleeding into a cyst may cause blood in the urine.
+- Bleeding into a cyst may cause blood in the urine.

 - There may be cysts in the liver, which would be seen on the ultrasound scan when the kidney disease is diagnosed.
-It is very unusual for these to cause liver failure - usually there are only a few cysts within an essentially normal liver.
+It is very unusual for these to cause liver failure.

 - High blood pressure commonly occurs, and should be treated at an early stage to help protect the kidneys and the rest of the circulation from possible damage.
 Even at an early stage when the kidney function is normal, the blood pressure should be checked every 6-12 months.

-- A rare complication of polycystic disease is stroke.
+- A rare complication of ADPKD is stroke.
 This makes it even more important to ensure that the blood pressure is controlled.
-If any members of your family with polycystic disease have had premature stroke, discuss this with your doctor.
+If any members of your family with ADPKD have had premature stroke, discuss this with your doctor.

 - The large bowel can develop outpouchings in the wall, called diverticulae.
 These are very common in the general population, and are often not a problem.
 However they can cause variation in bowel habit with discomfort (diarrhoea and constipation).
 Diverticular disease is not bowel cancer and does not cause bowel cancer.

-Treatment of blood pressure seems very important in any type of kidney disease, and this probably includes PCKD.
+Treatment of blood pressure seems very important in any type of kidney disease, and this includes ADPKD.
 If the blood pressure rises to 140/80, treatment should be given, with a target level of 130/80.
 High blood pressure may appear in early stages of the disease, in children with normal renal function.
 Some kidney specialists believe there is value in starting treatment of the blood pressure as early as possible, and as a result are seeing some people whose kidneys are working much better than their parents' and grandparents' kidneys were at the same age.
-However there have been some cautions about vigourous treatment of high blood pressure in PCKD, and a large clinical trial is under way, which will report in about 2008-2010.
-In the meantime it seems prudent to treat high blood pressure in people with PCKD.
+Evidence supports treating blood pressure even early in the diagnosis of ADPKD.

 Can cysts be removed or operated on?